jflets/ml-mildew-detector/README.md

     - Usage: Pandas provides convenient data structures and functions for data analysis tasks.
 In this project, it's primarily used for handling and displaying data in tabular form, which is helpful for summarizing the model's performance metrics.
 - ### Matplotlib
     - Usage: Matplotlib is a plotting library used for creating static, interactive, and animated visualizations in Python.
 It's used extensively in this project to plot learning curves, model performance, and augmented images.
+- ### Pillow
+    - Usage: Pillow, the Python Imaging Library, adds image processing capabilities to our Python interpreter.
+In this project, it is crucial for loading, processing, and manipulating images before they are fed into the machine learning model for training and predictions.
+Pillow's functionality enables us to apply necessary pre-processing steps to the images, such as resizing, which directly impacts the model's performance.
 - ### Streamlit
     - Usage: Streamlit is an open-source app framework for Machine Learning and Data Science teams.
 It's used to quickly build interactive web applications for our model's visual differentiation study and mildew detection functionality.